botwiki/botmakers.org-v1/Code of Conduct.md

 If a participant engages in [harassing behavior](#what-is-considered-harassment), the **Botwiki.org** team and **Botmakers.org** administrators may take **any action they deem appropriate**, up to and including **expulsion** from all the **Botwiki.org** and **Botmakers.org** community spaces and identification of the participant as a **harasser** to other community members and/or the general public.

+Lastly, we are a community for sharing ideas.
+If someone comes up with something interesting, ask if you can join their project rather than "stealing" the idea for yourself.
+It's just a nice thing to do.

 ## What is considered harassment?
   - Offensive comments related to **gender, gender identity and expression, sexual orientation, disability, mental illness, neuro(a)typicality, physical appearance, body size, race, immigration status, religion, or other identity marker**.
 This includes **anti-Indigenous/Nativeness and anti-Blackness**.
   - Unwelcome comments regarding a person’s **lifestyle choices and practices**, including those related to **food, health, parenting, drugs, and employment**.